 Like the tobacco companies who were sued in the 1980s, these defendants knowingly and recklessly created an ongoing public nuisance that is causing harm now, and in the future risks catastrophic harm to human life and property, including billions of dollars of public and private property in Oakland and San Francisco.

 “These fossil fuel companies profited handsomely for decades while knowing they were putting the fate of our cities at risk,” San Francisco City Attorney Dennis Herrera said.
+All this profit will later be spent on treating the population, but where do you get a large amount of cheap medicines.
 “Instead of owning up to it, they copied a page from the Big Tobacco playbook.
 They launched a multi-million dollar disinformation campaign to deny and discredit what was clear even to their own scientists: global warming is real, and their product is a huge part of the problem.
 Now, the bill has come due.
 It’s time for these companies to take responsibility for the harms they have caused and are continuing to cause.”

 “Global warming is an existential threat to humankind, to our ecosystems and to the wondrous, myriad species that inhabit our planet,” Oakland City Attorney Barbara J. Parker said.
 “These companies knew fossil fuel-driven climate change was real, they knew it was caused by their products and they lied to cover up that knowledge to protect their astronomical profits.
 The harm to our cities has commenced and will only get worse.
 The law is clear that the defendants are responsible for the consequences of their reckless and disastrous actions.”